jingyi-xie/DukePerson-iOS/README.md

 * Dismiss keyboard when click on segmentedcontrols or buttons.

 ## HW2
-Note:
-* If the virtual keyboard doesn't show up, press `cmd + k`
-* It's possible that core data messes up with the database in the same simulator because of other projects.
-If this happens, I personally used [simMagnifier](http://www.microedition.biz/simMagnifier/) to locate the source of core data and delete all the files.

 Extra Features:
 * In assignment:
     * "Team" and "Email" field